How much Tube drivers really earn as they strike over pay

 Tube drivers in London earn more than resident doctors, The Independent can reveal, as strike action brings services to a halt in London in a dispute over pay.

-Salaries for Transport for London (TfL) drivers start at £71,000 in the nation’s capital, matched only by their counterparts in Denmark, but they are paid more than drivers in Japan, France, and Germany.
+Salaries for fully qualified Transport for London (TfL) drivers start at around £71,000 in the nation’s capital – matched only by their counterparts in Denmark – and they are paid more than drivers in Japan, France, and Germany.

-London Underground services are suspended this week, as tube drivers and TfL staff began a six-day strike on Sunday over pay and working conditions, causing travel misery for commuters.
+London Underground (LU) services are suspended this week, as Tube drivers and other LU staff began a five-day strike on Sunday over pay and working conditions, causing travel misery for commuters.

 Nick Dent, London Underground’s director of customer operations, said union demands for a cut in the 35-hour week were “simply unaffordable” and would cost hundreds of millions of pounds.